byuflowlab/FLOWUnsteady/docs/src/index.md

   > **Limitations:**
   > *Viscous drag and separation is only captured through airfoil lookup tables, without attempting to shed separation wakes*
   > *• Incompressible flow only (though wave drag can be captured through airfoil lookup tables)*
-  > *• CPU parallelization through OpenMPI without support for distributed memory (no MPI, i.e., only single-node* runs)
+  > *• CPU parallelization through OpenMP without support for distributed memory (no MPI, i.e., only single-node* runs)
   >
   > *Coded in [the Julia language](https://www.infoworld.com/article/3284380/what-is-julia-a-fresh-approach-to-numerical-computing.html) for Linux, MacOS, and Windows WSL.*